Machine-learning-and-complex-systems/NNCME/README.md

 # NNCME
-A software package for quantifying information accumulation of biochemical signaling channels.
+A software package for the manuscript "Neural-network solutions to stochastic reaction networks" (https://arxiv.org/abs/2210.01169)

-(c) 2022 Signaling Systems Lab
-All rights reserved.
+(c) 2022, Lab of Machine Learning and Complex Systems All rights reserved.
-This MATLAB code package implements the quantification on the dynamical mutual information for data of time series.
-It used either time-inhomogeneous Markov model or hidden Markov model to learn the dynamical patterns of the set of time series.
-Then, it can reproduce the path ensemble by sampling a same amount of time series, and quantify the similarity between data and sampling.
-It further calculates the trajectory probability for each time series, and the dynamical mutual information.
+We provide a code repository, which only requires to input the stoichiometric matrix, initial conditions, and reaction rates, allowing the approach to be applicable and adaptable to more stochastic reaction networks.

 A detailed example on the methods is given in the main text.